-- Know that children are smart, and your child may know ways to hide her activity from you.
-Continue talking openly with your child about being online so she knows what you consider acceptable.
+- Know that children are smart, and your child may know ways to hide their activity from you.
+Continue talking openly with your child about being online so they know what you consider acceptable.

 - Designate where your child can access the internet, and make supervision a priority.
 For example, only let your child be online at school and in common spaces of your home and friends’ homes.

 - Limit the time your child spends on digital devices (phones, tablets, computers, etc.), and determine when it’s OK to be online.
 If necessary, you can download software to help you enforce the time limits.

-- Download web browsers and search engines for kids, such as Kiddle, KidzSearch and Safe Search Kids.
-They help filter and block inappropriate content.
+- Download web browsers and search engines for kids, such as Kiddle, KidzSearch and Safe Search Kids to help filter and block inappropriate content.

 Even young children can find loopholes to access things they shouldn’t online.
 The more you can inform yourself on what is really happening online, the better.

 Even younger children are vulnerable to, or capable of, cyberbullying.
-If your child is playing games online, he may have access to chat features or a chat room.
+If your child is playing games online, they may have access to chat features or a chat room.
 Even if no one is bullying your child, content alone―photos, videos, articles and social media posts—can be upsetting.
 Talk openly with your child about cyberbullying.
 This can help develop trust so your child is comfortable coming to you after an incident.

 Tips for talking about cyberbullying:

-- Ask your child about how he feels when he’s online.
+- Ask your child about how they feel when they're online.
 Does anything online make you sad, scared or angry?
 Are your friends nice to you online?
 Has anyone ever been mean to you online?

-- If he does tell you about a cyberbullying incident, try to manage your reaction so your child trusts he can go to you in the future.
+- If your child does tell you about a cyberbullying incident, try to manage your reaction so your child trusts they can go to you in the future.
 Get as many details as you can, and block or report the bully.